 attend the usual local weld training establishment and after six months

-you would find that the new welders have a few skills and will "play around" with their MIG and flux cored weld controls.
+of costly, wasted effort, you would find that the new welders have a few skills and yet they will still "play around" with their MIG and flux cored weld controls.

-THE TRADITIONAL TIG PROCESS REQUIRES THE HIGHEST WELDER SKILLS AND FOR SOME IT MAY TAKE MANY YEARS TO MASTER CODE PIPE WELDS.
-A SOLUTION TO THE SKILLS ISSUES IS A PROCESS I INTRODUCED TO NORTH AMERICA, THE PROCESS IS CALLED TIP TIG.
+THE TRADITIONAL TIG PROCESS REQUIRES THE HIGHEST WELDER SKILLS WITH THE LEAST PROCESS EXPERTISE.
+AND FOR SOME IT TAKES MANY YEARS TO MASTER THE SKILLS REQUIRED FOR CODE, ALL POSITION, PIPE WELDS.
+THERE IS A SIMPLE SOLUTION TO THE TIG WELDER SKILLS SHORTAGE.
+ITS CALLED TIP TIG.

 SOMEONE WHO HAS NEVER WELDED PIPE, AND IN APPROX 10 DAYS, THAT PERSON SHOULD BE ABLE TO MEET ANY ALL POSITION, CODE, PIPE WELD TEST.

-By the way, those TiP TiG manual or automated pipe welds will be better quality than any regular TIG welds and the TIP TIG welds will be done 200 to 400% faster with superior metallurgical properties.
+By the way, those TiP TiG manual or automated pipe welds will be better quality than any regular manual TIG welds, and better quality than any Hot Wire automated TIG welds.
+As a bonus the TIP TIG welds will be done 200 to 400% faster with superior metallurgical properties.

-Your company has a large MIG or flux cored weld project coming up and will need to hire many more welders.
-In the past when the welders have taken the test between one and three out of ten will pass the tests and extensive costs are occurred in this frustration task.
+A ship yard has a large MIG or flux cored weld project coming up, and will need to hire many more welders.
+In the past when the welders have taken the welder qualification test, typically one to three out of ten welders tested will pass the tests, and extensive costs are occurred in this frustrating task.

-If you want to increase the rate at which weld personnel can pass any weld qualification test, it would make sense if the weld decision maker in charge would insist that before the welders waste the weld costs associated with welding - testing the coupons, they sit them down and give them a few hours of the specific process controls and best weld practice requirements .
+If you want to increase the rate at which new hire weld personnel can pass any MIG - Flux Cored weld qualification test, it would make sense if the weld decision maker in charge would insist that before the welders waste the weld costs associated with weld testing and weld coupon evaluation, they sit those involved with the test down in a classroom and give them a few hours of my weld process controls, and best weld practice requirements .

-yet every code weld that has failed or has serious defects are welds that were typically made with so
+yet every code weld that has failed or has serious defects, will be a weld that was supposed to be made with so

-called, optimum, pre-qualified weld procedures and skilled welders.
+called, pre-qualified weld procedures and qualified skilled welders.